htetarkarzaw/TwitterLite/README.md

 - Clone project with [this link](https://github.com/htetarkarzaw/TwitterLite.git)
 - Android studio will down necessary plugins and sync with gradle files.
 - Check out latest commit point at `dev_hakz` branch and sync project.
+- Make sure that you use `JavaVersion_17` for your gradle JDK.
 - After that you can run on your device or emulator.

 ## How to run twitter lite app test?